hepplerj/Dissertation/conclusion.dissertation.Heppler.md

 > O God, O California!
 There was probably no place in the world that had better
 > scenery, and there was no sadder place in the world either.
 Here were all the
-> disconnected people--farmers from Iowa who had lived in mud and now wanted
+> disconnected people---farmers from Iowa who had lived in mud and now wanted
 > only to doze in the sunshine; young women from Brooklyn with warts, whose
 > politics were purely revenge; the children of swimming-pools in La Jolla and
 > tennis courts in Connecticut.
 At night across the Bay the lights of Fairyland